Ccamm/cits1003-project-2023s1/crypto/penguin-rsa/README.md

 ## Description

-An adélie penguin came waddling over to you excitedly holding a toshiba laptop.
+An adélie penguin waddled over to you excitedly holding a toshiba laptop.
 On the laptop they showed some `python` code that they wrote that implemented the RSA asymmetric encryption algorithm *securely* and *two times faster than other implementations*.
 The penguin then sent you file named `out.txt` that contained the RSA public key (`n`, `e`) and an encrypted flag (`ct`).
 The penguin and then stared deep into your eyes and said while flapping their wings excitedly:

 > waa waa wa wa wa

 Which translated to:

-> Can you decrypt my message that I encrypted using my RSA algorithm?
+> Can you decrypt the penguin's message that was encrypted using their RSA algorithm?

 To help solve this challenge, you will need to write a small python program to solve this challenge (you can adapt the code provided in `penguinrsa.py`).
 It is highly recommended to copy the following `long_to_bytes` function that converts numbers into bytes for printing the flag.